CybrZr00/BMICalculator/README.md

 # BMICalculator
-SImple BMI calculator written in Kotlin
+Simple BMI calculator written in Kotlin for Android